AshrafGardizy/AshrafGardizy/README.md

-- 👋 Hi, welcome to my Github page, I’m @AshrafGardizy a software engineer living in Stockholm, Sweden.
+- 👋 Hi, welcome to my Github page, I’m @AshrafGardizy a Technology geek living in Rochester, NY.
 - - I've been working in the industry for the past 7 years.
 I love also photography, coffee and adventure!
-- 🌱 Currently pursuing a Master's in Information Security at Stockholm University
+- 🌱 Currently searching for jobs.

-- 💞️ I’m looking to collaborate on the development of Web Projects.
 - 📫 You can reach me by using my email address: ashrafgardizy@gmail.com

 <!---